abbydata/3mtt_Projects/Healthcare-dashboard-project-on-powerbi/readme.md

 ## Methodology
 1. Imported and cleaned the healthcare dataset in Power BI.
 2. Created calculated columns to classify comorbidities as None, Single, Double, or Multiple.
-3. Built age-group categories such Young Adult, Adult, and Senior.
+3. Built age-group categories such as Young Adult, Adult, and Senior.
 4. Designed KPI cards, slicers, bar charts, and pie charts to surface important trends.
 5. Added a Clear Filters button and an Insights page to improve usability and communicate findings effectively.